rchampeimont/arduino_remote_drawing/README.md

 # arduino_remote_drawing
 An Arduino-based system to synchronize drawings on two remote touchscreens through a Redis server.

-Here is the general owverview of the whole system:
+Here is the general overview of the whole system:
 ![General overview](/schematics/overview.jpg?raw=true)

 Each station is made of the following hardware (so you need all this twice):